 Unless you’re a true coffee addict, you probably want your morning cup of joe to taste good.
 That’s why you’ll need to know how long you can keep ground coffee — and how to make sure you’re getting the most out of your beans.

 Keep reading to learn how long ground coffee lasts and how to extend that timeframe.
 Coffee’s delicious — let’s keep it that way!
+Ground coffee tastes best for the first 20 minutes after grinding.
+If you buy pre-ground coffee, it will last up to a year unopened and up to two weeks after opening.

 How long does freshly ground coffee last?